KaMI-tools-project/KaMi-lib/README.md

 ```

-- The **'default'** key indicates the scores without any transformations ;
+- The **'default'** key indicates the scores without any transformations;
-- The **'all_transforms'** key indicates the scores with all transformations applied (here remove diacritics + remove punctuation) ;
+- The **'all_transforms'** key indicates the scores with all transformations applied (here remove diacritics + remove punctuation).

-Depending on the character code used :
+If you have used text preprocessing, for example:

-- The **'remove_punctuation'** key indicates the scores with only remove punctuation applied  ;
+- The **'remove_punctuation'** key indicates the scores with removed punctuations only;
-- The **'remove_diacritics'** key indicates the scores with only remove diacritics applied  ;
+- The **'remove_diacritics'** key indicates the scores with removed diacritics only.

 ### 4. Metrics options

-KaMI provides the possibility to weight differently the operations between the character strings (as insertions, substitutions or deletions.
+KaMI provides the possibility to weight differently the operations made between the ground truth and the prediction (as insertions, substitutions or deletions).
 By default this operations have a weight of 1.
-You can change this weigthts with the parameters in the `Kami()` class :
+You can change these weigthts with the parameters in the `Kami()` class:

 - `insertion_cost`
 - `substitution_cost`